mglagolev/mouse2/README.md

 options:

-	-h, --help	Show this help message and exit
+	-h, --help		show this help message and exit
-	--k_max [k_max]	Maximum distance between the bonds along the backbone
+	--k_max [k_max]		maximum distance between the bonds along the backbone
-	--selection [QUERY]	Consider only selected atoms, use MDAnalysis selection language
+	--selection [QUERY]	consider only selected atoms, use MDAnalysis selection language
-	--different-molecules	Calculate correlations based on particle index number, even if the bonds belong to different molecules
+	--different-molecules	calculate correlations based on particle index number, even if the bonds belong to different molecules
-	--plot		Plot the averaged results
+	--plot			plot the averaged results
-	--fit		Fit the averaged results with a modulated exponential function
+	--fit			fit the averaged results with a modulated exponential function
-	--p_guess [NUMBER]	Initial guess for the number of monomer units per turn
+	--p_guess [NUMBER]	initial guess for the number of monomer units per turn

 ***